mohamedniyaz/s3SyncService/readme.md

 Steps to install aws cli
 * install aws cli
-* Create an IAM user that has only sync access to the S3 buckets you prefer
+* create an IAM user that has only sync access to the S3 buckets you prefer
 * run aws config and set up the IAM user as default profile

 Steps to install
 * install python
 * open system environment variables
-* Make sure to set python home dir to system path variable
+* make sure to set python home dir to system path variable
-* Make sure to set pip home dir to system path variable
+* make sure to set pip home dir to system path variable
 * download the code from git
 * open command prompt as admin
-* Navigate into the code dir and do the following
+* navigate into the code dir and do the following
 * run "pip install -r requirements.txt"
-* Make sure the {PYTHON_HOME}\Lib\site-packages\pywin32_system32\pywintypes{version}.dll
+* make sure the {PYTHON_HOME}\Lib\site-packages\pywin32_system32\pywintypes{version}.dll
   is copied over to {PYTHON_HOME}\Lib\site-packages\win32
 * run "python handler.py install" {Installing service handler.py Service installed}
 * run "python handler.py update" {Changing service configuration Service updated}

 Run as Service
-* Open services (run services.msc)
+* open services (run services.msc)
-* Select the Service - properties
+* select the Service - properties
-* Startup type - Automatic
+* startup type - Automatic
 * Log on - Select this account , use your logon account and password

 Debug Service